 Operating Deficit Reserve Product Terms Selection Criteria Max.
 Score Project Score A. Purpose & Form of Assistance 1.
 Purpose & Form of Assistance Provide reserve funding to cover operating shortfalls in affordable housing projects to the extent rental income is insufficient to meet stabilized operating costs.
 Structured as reserve commitments rather than capital gap financing.
 Funds to be held by LACAHSA or a designated trustee in a segregated interest-bearing account (with interest accruing to LACAHSA).
 Draws require owner certification of deficit, evidence of primary reserve depletion, and LACAHSA approval.
-N/A B. Eligibility 25 1.
-Projects New-construction, acquisition, and acquisition/rehabilitation (including both heavy and light rehabilitation) affordable rental projects with units restricted to households at or below 80% of AMI, with priority for projects serving households at or below 50% AMI.
+B. Eligibility 25 1.
+Projects New-construction, acquisition, and acquisition/rehabilitation (including both heavy and light rehabilitation) affordable rental projects with units restricted to households at or below 80% of AMI, with priority for projects serving households at or below 50% of AMI.
 Use of funds limited to operating purposes including operating shortfalls, debt service, or unanticipated operating expenses after depletion of primary reserves.
 Cannot be combined with Rental Subsidy program.
-Threshold Requirements Is this a new-construction, acquisition, or acquisition/rehabilitation project with units restricted at or below 80% of AMI?
+Threshold Requirements Is this a New-Construction Project, acquisition-only project, or an Acquisition/Rehabilitation Project with units restricted at or below 80% of AMI?
 If YES, proceed If NO, disqualified Is this project also requesting Rental Subsidy funding?
 If YES, disqualified If NO, proceed Point Scoring Add 5 points for projects with a majority of units restricted at or below 50% of AMI.
+Add 5 points for projects where LACAHSA is not the senior lender.
 15

 Operating Deficit Reserve Product Terms Selection Criteria Max.
-Score Project Score Add 5 points for projects where LACAHSA is not the senior lender.
-Add 5 points for sponsors that are non-profits or Emerging Developers.
+Score Project Score Add 5 points for sponsors that are non-profits or Emerging Developers.
 2. Owners Eligible Nonprofits, Private Entities Threshold Requirements Is the project owned by either an Eligible Nonprofit entity or a Private Entity?
 If YES, proceed If NO, disqualified 3.
 Readiness to Proceed Projects must demonstrate readiness to close on construction and permanent financing (as evidenced by meeting all threshold requirements in LACAHSA's Readiness to Proceed Checklist) within 12 months of award.
-Threshold Requirements Is the project ready to proceed within the required timeframe based on the following? (i) Complete pro forma financial model; (ii) Preliminary financing commitments from all non-LACAHSA funders; (iii) Evidence of site control; (iv) Site development plan provided; (v) Evidence of appropriate zoning; (vi) Evidence of public utilities and service availability; (vii) Preliminary environmental reports (e.g., Phase I) and a plan to complete necessary additional steps within the required timeframe; (viii) Floodplain determination and, if necessary, quote for flood insurance; (ix) Market study provided; Physical needs assessment (for rehab projects) provided; If YES to all, proceed If NO to any, disqualified Point Scoring Add points for the following: (i) Full architectural drawings by licensed architect (2 points); 10
+Threshold Requirements Is the project ready to proceed within the required timeframe based on the following? (i) Complete pro forma financial model; (ii) Preliminary financing commitments from at least 80% of non-LACAHSA sources; (iii) Evidence of site control; (iv) Site development plan provided; (v) Evidence of appropriate zoning; (vi) Market study (compliant with CDLAC/TCAC guidelines) provided; (vii) Physical needs assessment (for rehab projects) provided (viii) Commitment letter/letter of intent for permanent financing from a non-LACAHSA source (if not applying for a LACAHSA Senior Permanent Loan) If YES to all, proceed If NO to any, disqualified See Section 6(B) of the NOFA for details on these requirements.
+Point Scoring Add points for the following: (i) Architectural drawings by licensed architect (1 point for schematic/conceptual plan set, 1 additional point for construction document plan set); 10